auroranil/Chat/README.md

 * Rooms
   * Public rooms (displays a list of rooms to join, and a edittext and button to host a room)
   * Display rooms in a list
+  * Shows list even if you cannot connect to the server (if you choose to be remembered)
 * User
   * User profile (username, joined date, last active date, is online)
 * Friends